Data Protection: Preventing Malware Incidents with Built-In Security Controls

 Locked-down Linux version

-Qumulo is a software-defined file data platform, which is built to run on a current version of ubuntu Linux.
+Qumulo is a software-defined file data platform, which is built to run on a current version of Ubuntu Linux.
 The underlying Linux operating system is locked down in order to allow only operations needed to perform the tasks of the file system.
 Many other standard Linux services are disabled to reduce the risk surface for an attack.

 User space application